atgreen/lisp-openshift/README.md

 * cd into that directory and run lisp-openshift's init-app script.
 * commit and push your app, then wait for it to build.

-Now point your browser at http://myapp-mynamespace.rhcloud.com and you should see the default hunchentoot web page.
+Now point your browser at your app's URL (provided by openshift) and you should see the default hunchentoot web page.

+Now start hacking!

 To see it in action, check out http://lisp2-atgreen.rhcloud.com.